 where senior artists are considered. connected. community.

-ATTENTION Artists and Arts Workers With Disabilities - we have some wonderful news to share!
+ATTENTION Artists and Arts Workers With Disabilities!

 This week is National AccessAbility Week - a week to highlight and celebrate the valuable contributions and leadership of persons with disabilities in Canada, ongoing efforts to become a more accessible and inclusive Canada, and more.